cmmartti/verse-reader/README.md

 ☐ Bug fixing: Mostly complete, but there are a few minor things to fix

-☐ The "Manage Books" dialogue is still in BETA, but that is not required for basic usage of the app.
+☐ The "Manage Books" dialogue is still in development, but it is not required for basic usage of the app.

 ### Wish List

+-  If the `beforeinstallprompt` is not supported in a browser, change the "Install to Home Screen" button to a link that shows how manually install the app to the home screen.

 -  Performance improvements:

    -  The Contents (search index) page loads rather slowly if there are too many page entries.
-This is a React problem that is hard to get around: too many DOM elements and it sort of just falls down.
-I'd like to switch to a different rendering library like SolidJS.
+This is a React problem that is hard to get around: too many DOM elements and it sort-of just falls down.
+I'd like to switch to a different rendering library like SolidJS, or investigate using scroll virtualization to limit the number of DOM elements on screen.

    -  Improve Library loading times by pre-saving critical page data at time of import rather than opening every file in the library on-the-fly.

 -  Swipe to next/previous page: This one is very tricky.
-I have no idea how to make this work with scroll restoration AND an auto-hiding header, unless I make an inner element scrollable and make the body fixed—but that comes with many downsides, including scrollbar position, and breaking scroll-to-hide of mobile browser toolbars.
-The only way I can think of is to make the header also swipe away, and a new duplicate header slides in with the new page.
+I don't know how to make this work with scroll restoration AND an auto-hiding header, unless I make an inner element scrollable and make the body fixed—but that comes with many downsides, including scrollbar position, and breaking scroll-to-hide of mobile browser toolbars.
+The only way I can think of is to make the header also swipe away with the rest of the page, and have a new duplicate header slide in with the new page.

 -  Dialog exit and entry animations